aivanzhang/data_checks/README.md

         assert False
 ```

-:tada: That's it! :tada: You've created your first data check.
+:tada: That's it! :tada: You've created your first DataCheck.
 Now you can run it from the command line (see [Command Line Interface / Run Checks](#run-checks)).

 ---